qualityshepherd/brine/assets/posts/southern_coast.md

 A rusted iron key lies beneath the water—visible yet unreachable.
 Grasping hands pass right through.
 The **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) stole this key with a parlor trick, and it now hangs around his neck.

-**0707 The First Stones** A vast stone formation hums beneath the sands, its rhythm steady as a heartbeat.
-The Dustfolk say this is where the first ancestors took shape, where the desert took its first breath.
+**0707 The First Stones** A vast stone formation hums with an odd, mechanical rhythm beneath the sands.
+The Dustfolk believe this is where the first ancestors were shaped, a sacred place where the desert itself first breathed.

 They gather here to meditate, their spirits rising and falling with the pulse.
-Magi dismiss it as a quirk of the earth, but the Dustfolk know better.
-Some things are beyond their understanding.
+The magi call it a natural anomaly, yet their own magic has amplified its rhythm over centuries.
+The Dustfolk do not resent this—they listen, adapting their rites to what the land has become.

 **0708 The Saltwood** A salt-crusted forest clings to the coastline, its trees bleached and skeletal from years of sea spray.
 Some stand stark and lifeless, a ghostly tangle of bark and bone-white limbs.
 Others endure, their roots twisted deep into the briny earth, drinking from hidden springs.